sozu/py-pyracmon/README.md

 ## Overview

-This library provides functionalities which refine codes executing DB operations.
+This library provides functionalities to refine codes executing DB operations.
 The main peculiar concepts are *model declaration* and *relational graph*.

 *Model* is the class representing a table and its instance corresponds to a record.
 This library provides a way to declare model classes by reverse-engineering from actual tables.
 Once you connect DB, model classes are importable from a module you specified.
 Those classes have various methods executing simple operations on a table.

 *Graph* is composed of *node*s and *edge*s, where each node contains a model object or any kind of value.
-An edge between nodes represents the relation between their values, such as relation between records. *Graph*s are designed to accept rows obtained from DB with straight-forward codes, which makes you free from suffering from the reconstruction of data structure for query result.
+An edge between nodes represents their relation, such as foreign key constraint between records. *Graph*s are designed to store results of queries with straight-forward codes, which makes you free from suffering from the reconstruction of data structure.
 Additionally, *graph view* provides intuitive interfaces to traverse it and *graph serialization* feature enables conversion from a *graph* into a `dict` with keeping its structure and applying flexible representation to each node.
-As a result, you no longer need to care how the result of DB operation is used in other modules.

 On the other hand, this library does NOT support following features which are common in libraries called O/R mapper.

-- Query generation which resolves relations (foreign keys) automatically.
+- Query generation resolving relations (foreign keys) automatically.
 - Object based query operation such as lazy loading or dirty state handling.
 - Code first migrations, that is, database migrations based on entity declarations.